CxRes/events-query-test/sections/single-notification.md

 ~~~
 {: sourcecode-name="single-notification-response-example.http" #single-notification-response-example title="Single Event Notification Response"}

-{:aside #guidance--no-events-long-lived-resources}
+{:aside #no-hogging}
-> **Implementation Guidance**
->
-> Implementations are advised against sending event-notifications for long-lived resources over HTTP.
-A resource might be considered long-lived, if a server determines that the resource is unlikely to change in the duration of the notification response.
-In such instances, resource servers are strongly advised to respond with the `Cache-Control` ({{HTTP-CACHING, Section 5}}) header field and the `max-age` parameter ({{HTTP-CACHING, Section 5.2.2.1}}) set in it.
+> When a user navigates away from a website or an application using {{&protocol}}, user agents are strongly encouraged to properly close the response and release the connection.